Ingestion

 • sourceId: Unique identifier for the source instance

-• sourceType: Type of source system (hubspot, salesforce, etc.)
+• sourceType: Type of source system (hubspot, pipedrive, zoho, etc.)

 • apiEndpoint: Specific API endpoint used for data collection